ionkins/2ojuly/README.md

 ## Purpose

-This repository exists for the singular purpose of celebrating the one and only Sadiya Rehman.
+This repository exists for the singular purpose of celebrating the one and only Sadiya Rahman.
 Here, you'll find all the digital magic and educational wonders that were conjured up to make her birthday an unforgettable event.

 ## Contents